-With no income coming into the house after my husband’s second job loss in less than ten months, I felt I had no choice but to set aside my writing and music and focus on working outside the home.
+With no income coming into the house after my husband’s second job loss in less than ten months, I felt I had no choice but to set aside my writing and music and focus on getting money into our home immediately.

 First, I dusted off my teaching credentials and applied to substitute teach.

-I also increased bookings for my author readings and library presentations and signed up for as many trade shows as I could, given the prime upcoming (Christmas) retail season.
+I also sought out more author readings and signed up for as many trade shows as I could, given the prime upcoming retail holiday season.

 I was now going to be our family’s breadwinner.

 In truth, I was dreading having to get up every day before 7 am in case I got a call for subbing.
 I looked forward to that as little as walking into schools whose doorways I hadn’t darkened for over a decade.

 A few weeks went by without an offer from the school division.
 Always one to practice due diligence, I contacted the board of education office.
 My application had somehow been buried in paperwork, but yes, they intended to hire me.
 After our conversation, the hiring process accelerated and soon I was at the board office getting my photo taken for my teacher ID.

 I started getting calls right away.
 Every time I saw the school board's number pop up on my phone, I came up with an excuse why I shouldn’t answer the call.
 In my heart of hearts, I simply didn’t feel mentally ready to go back to teaching.